aamodatre/QOSF-2021-Cohort-4/README.md

 ```
 python3 main.py
 ```
+The problem statement may formulated as a satisfiability problem, which is common in mathematics and computer sciences.
+Acknowledging that only number with alternating bits clear the speficied criterion, a CNF-format DIMACS file is generated.
+This file comprises of the clauses that quantum states need to satisfy.
+The CNF-DIMACS file allows the generation of an appropriate phase oracle, and Grover's diffuser operator.
+The outline of the algorithm is as follows.

 The solution follows the following step:
 1. User-input array is stored in an ordered data-type, such as a list or tuple.